kbennett2000/rc-lap-timer/README.md

 Traditional transponder-based RC lap timing systems are incredibly expensive and not conducive to backyard or ad-hoc racing. **RC Lap Timer** is a lightweight, free alternative that enables casual RC racing without expensive equipment.

-**RC Lap Timer** works with two people: a driver and a timer.
+**RC Lap Timer** has two modes of recording laps, UI mode and Motion Detection mode.
+UI mode works with two people: a driver and a timer.
 While one person drives, the other records lap times as the car crosses the start/finish line.
+Motion Detection mode only requires a driver.
+It uses a camera on your phone, tablet, or laptop to detect when the car passes by, and records a lap time each time the car passes.

+Motion Detection mode is great for single drivers and practice sessions.
+UI mode allows each timer to time a different driver, and is ideal for situations where you want to have more than one car on the track.
+UI mode also supports "penalties", Motion Detection mode does not.

 The app supports multiple drivers with multiple cars, making it easy to switch roles and compare performances.
 With features like session notes, best lap tracking, session comparisons, and comprehensive statistics, **RC Lap Timer** offers a robust solution for casual RC racing.
-Built with modern web technologies and a responsive design, it works seamlessly on both desktop and mobile devices.
+Built with  a responsive design, it works seamlessly on both desktop and mobile devices.

 > **NOTE**: This app is designed for casual racing and fun competition.
 While it's great for backyard racing and practice sessions, it's not intended to replace professional transponder-based timing systems.